 Let’s start by listing out where you can actually go on an African safari!

 - Kenya: Known for big 5 spotting, the great migration, and hot air balloon safaris.
-Popular places include the Maasai Mara and Amboseli.
+Popular places include the Masai Mara and Amboseli.

 - Tanzania: Known for big 5 spotting, the great migration, Mt Kilimanjaro, and hot air balloon safaris.
 Popular places include the Serengeti, Ngorongoro Crater, and Lake Manyara.